 17. How Do Color Eye Contact Lenses Work?

-The clear area in the middle will line up with your iris to still allow light to travel to your eye.
-The colored part will go over the colored part of your eye.
-It will only be a surface-level change, and they will not permanently change your eye color.
+When worn correctly, cosmetic lenses will not impact your ability to see.
+The clear part of the lens (the area in the middle) lines up with your iris.
+This allows light to travel to your eye as usual.
+The colored portion of the lens covers the colored part of your eye.
+Your eyes will appear to be transformed, but rest assured, it is only a temporary surface-level change.
+Cosmetic contacts will not permanently change your eye color.

 18. How are Colored Contact Lenses Made?